First-round pilot test

 Metric NoseFrida Grownsy

-SSS: sound No motor noise; manual-use friction only Needs phone dB app reading at around 30 cm
+SSS: sound No motor noise; manual-use friction only About 46 dB on SP-1 with a phone decibel meter

 What we would buy first for this test

 If the question is simply "manual or electric?", these two products are enough for a first-round comparison.
-NoseFrida gives us the classic manual baseline.
-Grownsy gives us a common electric baseline with more parts, a display, sound, charging, and chamber maintenance.
+NoseFrida gives us the classic manual baseline: fast, silent, and strong when the parent is comfortable using it.
+Grownsy gives us a common electric baseline: easier to begin, more soothing features, but more cleanup and device management.

 FAQ